jsomaye/part-audio/README.md

 # part-audio

+You only need to install Python and pydub

+<code>pip install pydub</code>

-only neet install python and one *.wav file that this script chunk into parts.
+this script can to chunking one *.wav file into parts.